Placement into an Engineering Major

 - Am I required to rank a minimum number of majors when submitting a placement request?

-To assure placement in an engineering major, you may need to satisfy placement requirements for at least 6 majors (generally at P2) and rank all majors for which you are eligible.
+To assure placement in an engineering major, you may need to satisfy placement requirements for at least six majors.

 - What do I need to do to guarantee that I will be placed into an engineering major?